 If you use Microsoft Teams, you get some data storage for free.
 You can store your files in what are actually SharePoint document libraries, and those are just SharePoint lists with file attachments.
 SharePoint lists have all sorts of built in features which make our development workload smaller, including the ability to create views with multilevel sorting.
 So that’s what we chose as our data store.

-With the Microsoft Teams/SharePoint environment we get some other nice things for free too.
+The nice thing about the Microsoft Teams/SharePoint environment is that we get other nice things for free too.
 Microsoft Flow allows users to trigger and automate extra processes based upon Aardvark Sales for Teams data.
 And we can even create PowerApps to feed key data into parts of the process using mobile technology, maybe on-site during sales meetings.

 The task was to create a CRM/xRM tool for Microsoft Teams, with process-awareness.
-And we did, incorporating Microsoft Teams’ collaborative feature set with a multi-phase Kanban-style categorisation framework.
-So a sales team can work together to progress leads through to closed sales; or a customer services department can manage customer support cases.
-But as it turns out, abstraction can inadvertently create so much more.
-When you allow Microsoft Teams to abstract out the facilitation of collaboration, and then represent stages in a process with buckets, you end up with something incredibly flexible – and applicable to many more use-cases than you originally envisaged.
+And we did, incorporating Microsoft Teams’ collaborative feature set with a multi-stage Kanban-style categorisation framework that lets a sales team work together to progress leads through to closed sales, or a customer services department manage customer support cases.
+But as it turns out, when you allow Microsoft Teams to abstract out the facilitation of collaboration, and then apply the design philosophy that stages in a process can be represented by buckets, you end up with something incredibly flexible and applicable to many more use-cases than you originally envisaged.
 So watch this space for the forthcoming Aardvark HR Training Tracker, Aardvark Clinical Tests Manager and Aardvark Sort Out Your Life Step By Step.